-The Works and Environment Section carry out maintenance and upkeep of the parks and the play equipment in them.
+The Works and Environment Section carry out maintenance and upkeep of the parks and the play equipment in them and also employs a Park Patrol Service to carry out regular patrols of these areas to prevent anti-social behaviour and any misuse of the facilities.
 Regular inspections are undertaken of play equipment to ensure that it is safe.